We have already explained the case for Calvinism (see “Calvinism versus Arminianism”). Here we will give the biblical case for the Arminian view.

-Some Arminians charge that this Calvinist model is “unfair.”
+Some Arminians charge that Calvinism is “unfair.”
 However, this should not be the starting point for Arminian theology.
-God is free to dispense grace however and to whomever he wants.
+God is free to dispense grace to whomever he wants.
 If God chose to save only one person, sending the rest to hell, this wouldn’t be fair; it would be merciful.
-As Calvinist R.C.
-Sproul argues,
+We agree with Calvinist R.C.
+Sproul who write,

 Is there any reason that a righteous God ought to be loving toward a creature who hates him and rebels constantly against his divine authority and holiness?

-We agree with the consistency of Calvinism on this point: God is not under obligation to dispense grace.
-Otherwise, it wouldn’t be grace.
+We agree with the consistency of Calvinism on this point: God is under no obligation to dispense grace.
+Otherwise, it wouldn’t be grace!
 As soon as we begin to ask for “fairness,” we are really pulling the rug out from under ourselves.
 If we want fairness, all of us would be judged for our sins!
-Therefore, Arminians begin with a different biblical starting point:
+Therefore, Arminianism begins with a different biblical starting point: God’s character.

 God desires all people to be saved

-Arminians point out that God desires all people to have a relationship with him—not just some.
+Arminianism points out that God desires all people to have a relationship with him—not just some.
 Peter writes, “The Lord is not slow about His promise, as some count slowness, but is patient toward you, not wishing for any to perish but for all to come to repentance” (2 Pet.
 3:9).
 Paul writes, “[God] desires all men to be saved and to come to the knowledge of the truth” (1 Tim.
 2:4).
 Jesus said that he would “draw all men to [Himself]” (Jn.
 12:32), and the Holy Spirit would “convict the world”—not just the elect (Jn.
 16:8).
 In the OT, God makes it clear that he doesn’t desire people to be judged (Ezek.
 18:23; Jer.
 48:31; Isa.
 28:21).
-However, under the Calvinist view, God would not desire all people to be saved, and he would desire to judge some sinful people.
+However, under the Calvinist view, God would desire to judge some sinful people, and he does not desire all people to be saved.

 God allows humans to resist his will